alex-bellon/wikipedia/wikipedia.md

 ## Paradoxes

+[Abilene Paradox](https://en.wikipedia.org/wiki/Abilene_paradox) - a group of people collectively decide on a course of action that is counter to the preferences of many or all of the individuals in the group.

 [Coastline Paradox](https://en.wikipedia.org/wiki/Coastline_paradox) - counterintuitive observation that the coastline of a landmass does not have a well-defined length.

+[Curry's paradox](https://en.wikipedia.org/wiki/Curry's_paradox) - a paradox in which an arbitrary claim F is proved from the mere existence of a sentence C that says of itself "If C, then F", requiring only a few apparently innocuous logical deduction rules.
+Since F is arbitrary, any logic having these rules proves everything.

 [Zeno's Paradox](https://en.wikipedia.org/wiki/Zeno%27s_paradoxes) - Paradoxes about movement, one being the fact that to get halfway you first need to get halfway there, then halfway there, etc.

 ## Phenomena, Effects and Laws

-[Abilene Paradox](https://en.wikipedia.org/wiki/Abilene_paradox) - a group of people collectively decide on a course of action that is counter to the preferences of many or all of the individuals in the group.

 [Apophenia](https://en.wikipedia.org/wiki/Apophenia) - the tendency to mistakenly perceive connections and meaning between unrelated things.